 Mostly though, I have been working on my book and my studio has been where I dwell for most of each day.

 And I've loved making all new art and taking brand new photographs just for this book… sadly none of it can be shared on my blog, (or anywhere except for with my editor!).
-I've also been awestruck, seeing what my contributors have done, and think that you will love this book… one day far in the future… April 2016!
+I've also been amazed, seeing what my contributors have done, and think that you will love this book… one day far in the future… April 2016!

 The writing part as well has been an amazing task for me.
 I keep several notebooks and write my ideas as they come and somehow everything all comes together on my computer.